how to improve VO2max

 Cool-down: End each workout with at least 1 mile of easy running to return your body to homeostasis, followed by static stretching.

-As you may have noticed the work-to-rest ratio is skewed toward shorter rest periods for longer intervals in comparison to the interval duration.
+As you may have noticed, the work-to-rest ratio is skewed toward shorter rest periods for longer intervals compared to the interval duration.
 That’s because 3K race pace is about 30sec/mile (20sec/km) faster than 10K pace and requires more recovery between intervals.
-But consider the aforementioned examples as rough guidelines.
+However, consider the aforementioned examples as rough guidelines.
 Intervals can be manipulated by frequency, intensity, duration, and recovery time.

 VO2max Training for the 5K and 10K

-VO2max training is crucial for fast 5K and 10K times as both distances are raced near-maximal aerobic capacity, at 95 and 90 percent of VO2max, respectively.
-Although the lactate threshold is also a variable for 5K and 10K events, lactate tolerance is a more important factor.
-And that, too, you can improve with fast intervals exceeding lactate threshold pace.
-Since VO2max training pace is also race-specific for these shorter races, performing 2 such workouts a week is not unusual.
+VO2 max training is crucial for fast 5K and 10K times as both distances are raced near-maximal aerobic capacity, at 95 and 90 percent of VO2 max, respectively.
+Although the lactate threshold is also a variable for 5K and 10K events, lactate tolerance is a more critical factor.
+You can improve lactate tolerance, too, with fast intervals exceeding the lactate threshold pace.
+Since the VO2 max training pace is also race-specific for these shorter races, performing two such workouts a week is not unusual.
 Except for the base period at the beginning of a training plan.

 For both the 5K and 10K the lines blur between what constitutes VO2max training and race-specific training.
 The latter is characterized by increasingly longer intervals and/or reduced recovery jogs.
 Hence, a 5x 1000m at 5K pace with 3:00 min recoveries could become a 4x 1200m with 90-sec recoveries.
 For the 10K, 4x 1600m at 10K pace with 3:00 min recoveries could become 3x 2000m at 10K pace with 2:00 min recoveries.

-What’s important here is that you progress your VO2max workouts carefully as I mentioned before.
+What’s important here is that you progress your VO2max workouts carefully.
 You will run only your best 5K race-specific intervals if you excel at 3K pace intervals.
 Likewise, you will perform only at your best in 10K race-specific intervals if you have mastered intervals at 5K pace.
-For best results, you should even include hill sprints and surges at 1500m pace in Fartlek runs early in your training plan.
+You should include hill sprints and surges at 1500m pace in Fartlek runs early in your training plan for best results.

 VO2max Training for the HM and Marathon

-A high VO2max is also important for longer events.
-But while shorter events are centered around maximal aerobic capacity, training for the half-marathon and marathon leans equally on tempo runs and longer long runs.
+A high VO2max is also essential for longer events.
+But while shorter events are centered around maximal aerobic capacity, training for the half-marathon and marathon leans more on tempo and longer long runs.

-In addition—contrary to 5K and 10K training—VO2max workouts in the final stages of HM and marathon training can be detrimental.
-For one it’s not race-specific for longer events.
-You need to emphasize lactate threshold training (at around 15K pace for most intermediate/advanced runners) and longer segments at HM/marathon race pace.
-The other reason is that intensities at VO2max teach your body to rely heavily on glycogen as a fuel source, instead of training the fat metabolism.
+In addition, contrary to 5K and 10K training, VO2 max workouts in the final stages of HM and marathon training can be detrimental.
+For one, they are not race-specific for longer events.
+You must emphasize lactate threshold training (at around 15K pace for most intermediate/advanced runners) and longer segments at HM/marathon race pace.
+The other reason is that intensities at VO2 max teach your body to rely heavily on glycogen as a fuel source instead of training the fat metabolism.

-You can circumvent this by emphasizing VO2max training in the middle of an HM/marathon training cycle and discontinuing it about 4 weeks from race day.
-But even then you will need only a single VO2max workout per week.
+You can circumvent this by emphasizing VO2 max training in the middle of an HM/marathon training cycle and discontinuing it about four weeks from race day.
+But even then, you will need only a single VO2max workout weekly.
 Finally, you don’t need to mess around much with training intensities faster than 5K pace for longer events.

-Having said all that, don’t conclude VO2max training for the half-marathon or marathon is insignificant.
+Having said all that, don’t conclude that VO2 max training for the half-marathon or marathon is insignificant.
 VO2max workouts in the right amounts and at the right time may be exactly what you need in your training plan for a big personal record at your next race.

 Sandro Sket, CSCS